5-Star and 4-Star Sources

-Bovada sports gambling, 5-star, is popular in the US and offers odds on political races.
+Bovada sports gambling, unfortunately you can’t see the odds anymore without signing up, but if you can find the odds they are accurate.
+5-star, is popular in the US and offers odds on political races.
 Better than the polls.
 Money is on the line, so their goal is to report the odds as they actually are.

 MoFreedomFoundation: 4-star.
 Rob is the most politically-biased 4-star source on this page.
 Rob is a one-man polemicist show with consistent message and historical background.
 Though biased, he makes no bones about it.
 He is there to state his opinion.
 I watched almost all his videos from 2016 through 2019 and they remain relevant.
 Disagree with him?
 Go ahead, start a video series then!
 That’s what he did!